madgen/madgen.github.io/teaching.markdown

 # Teaching

-I regularly supervise undergraduates at Cambridge for variety of courses.
+I regularly supervise undergraduates at Cambridge for a variety of courses.

 You can also contact me if you want need a Part II supervisor for your project.
 I will be interested in supervising projects related to verification, compilers,